Trace Lysette: Personal life

 Lysette has spoken at various events and colleges across the country, including Women’s March Las Vegas, and Out & Equal in Philadelphia, about her experiences in hopes of highlighting the injustices that members of the trans community face.
 In 2017, she recorded an online PSA with Trevor Project dedicated to suicide prevention awareness for LGBTQ youth.

-In 2018, Lysette commented on Twitter about actress Scarlett Johansson’s decision to accept the role of a transgender man Dante "Tex" Gill in crime drama Rub & Tug, stating that opportunities for trans actors were already so limited.
+In 2018, Lysette commented on Twitter about actress Scarlett Johansson's decision to accept the role of a transgender man Dante "Tex" Gill in crime drama Rub & Tug, stating that opportunities for trans actors were already so limited.
 Johansson eventually withdrew from the role.

 Although Lysette was estranged from her family for a period of time when she transitioned, her mother later became supportive.
-She has stated publicly that her mother has since “come full circle“, fully accepts her now, and “is her biggest cheerleader.”

-Sexual harassment
+Lysette started her gender transition as a teenager.

 In 2017, Lysette claimed that she had experienced sexual harassment from her Transparent co-star Jeffrey Tambor, a week after Tambor's former assistant Van Barnes made similar allegations.
-Two more women, Rain Valdez and Tamara Delbridge would also follow with more allegations.
-In response, Tambor issued a statement denying the allegations of all the women.
+Two more women, Rain Valdez and Tamara Delbridge, followed with allegations too.
+In response, Tambor issued a statement denying the allegations of all the accusers.
 Showrunner Joey Soloway published a statement expressing "great respect and admiration for Van Barnes and Trace Lysette, whose courage in speaking out about their experience on Transparent is an example of the leadership this moment in our culture requires."
 In 2018, after an extensive internal investigation by Amazon, the show's producers confirmed that Tambor would not be returning to the show.